> Humanities & Social Sciences

 - Special Notes: AH

-- Section Notes: P: ENGL.1020; This course explores examples of classic and contemporary sci-fi and fantasy, with a focus on questions like: How do we relate to human and non-human others?
-How do we define "personhood"?
+- Section Notes: P: ENGL.1020; This course explores examples of science fiction and fantasy from classic to contemporary works, with a focus on questions such as: How do humans define ourselves and relate to human and non-human others?
+What does it mean to be an individual, and how can one person make a difference?
 What can we learn from moments when different cultures interact or when humans engage with new technology?
-SF&F is often dismissed as escapist pleasure-reading, yet speculative genres can empower stylistic experimentation, cultural commentary, and exploration of social and philosophical issues.
+Sci-fi and fantasy are often dismissed as escapist pleasure-reading, yet this course will encourage you to consider how speculative genres empower stylistic experimentation, cultural commentary, and exploration of social and philosophical issues.
+ENGL 2380.031 Introduction to Creative Writing

 - Credits: 3;